gutenbergbooks/git/README.md

 ##Initializing a new Git repo

 Use the `/data/git/init-pg-repo` script to initialize one or more Git repos.
-This script must be run by someone in the `commmitters` Unix group.
+This script must be run by someone in the `committers` Unix group.
 It automatically creates the hooks described above, connects to GitHub to create the corresponding repository, and sets up remote branch information.
 The script uses credentials for the `gutenbergbooks-github-bot` GitHub user (see below for details), so you don't need to have a GitHub account to run this script.
 It does, however, require `chmod` and `chgrp` permission (typically requiring `sudo`) in order to set repository permissions.

 ##Quirks